Technical Articles > Marked Text Fields

 Dim Field As Integer TXTextControl1.FieldInsert "visit the Text Control homepage" Field = TXTextControl1.FieldCurrent TXTextControl1.FieldType(Field) = txFieldExternalLink TXTextControl1.FieldTypeData(Field) = _ "http://www.textcontrol.com"

 When a user clicks on this marked text field, a FieldLinkClicked event is fired, containing the address of the homepage.
-To insert a field of the type txFieldLinkTarget, the created field must not have text.
-The following Basic example creates a field that represents such a target:

 When HTML, RTF or Word documents are loaded, source and target fields for hypertext links are automatically created.
 To perform this, set the txEnableLinks attribute with the LoadSaveAttribute property before using the Load method.

 Fields of the type txFieldPageNumber display the current page number and can only be used in headers or footers.
 The following Basic example inserts a page number field:

 Fields of the type txFieldHighlight can be used to mark pieces of text in a document that can be highlighted.
 This is useful, for instance, to highlight occurrences of a word found during a global search.
 The highlight color is stored as additional data for these fields.
 The FieldGoto method enables the programmer to scroll fom highlight to highlight.
 When RTF documents are loaded with the Load method and the txEnableHighlights attribute has been set previously with the LoadSaveAttribute property, all RTF '\cbN' keywords are automatically converted to fields of the type txFieldHighlight.
 N is the index of a color in the RTF color table.